Bachelor of Music Interdisciplinary Music Studies (Classical)

 Opportunities for study

 Entrants join a diverse cohort of peers taught and mentored by distinguished faculty with wide-ranging expertise.
 They choose electives from a large pool of Music and Arts & Sciences courses and have access to the largest Canadian and third-largest North American academic library.
-They have opportunities to present and compete at the Faculty of Music’s annual Music Research Festival.
+Opportunities to create, innovate, and share work exist throughout the program, including at events such as the Faculty of Music’s annual Student Research Showcase.

 Opportunities after graduation